In the modern working environment, flexible working has ceased to be a ground-breaking practice and has developed into an established paradigm.

 - Give employees more opportunities to care for their families

-As we’ve already discussed, flexible working policies of some description are widely used in UK organisations.
+As we’ve already discussed, flexible working policies of some description are widely used in UK organizations.

-Although many employees understand the benefits of flexible working, making the policy a success from a leadership role can prove to be challenging.
+Although many employees understand the benefits of flexible working, making the policy successful from a leadership role can prove to be challenging.

 How do I Implement a Flexible Working Policy?

-1. Create a clear and concise process for how the flexible working policy will work across every facet of the organisation.
-This should be informative, easy to follow, documented and given to employees along with the establishment of an open channel of communication for any concerns or queries.
+1. Create a clear and concise process for how the flexible working policy will work across every facet of the organization.
+This should be informative, easy to follow, documented, and given to employees, along with the establishment of an open channel of communication for any concerns or queries.

 2. Establish the responsibilities and roles of each member of staff, management, and HR in making the flexible working policy a victory within your firm.

-As the policy progresses, you will also experience a range of new individual requests from staff testing limits of the flexibility in place, therefore regular leadership training on how to manage a flexible workforce is needed to continue the policies success.
+As the policy progresses, you will also experience a range of new individual requests from staff testing limits of the flexibility in place; therefore, regular leadership training on how to manage a flexible workforce is needed to continue the policy’s success.

 6. Don’t forget that any policy that allows employees to work outside of the office comes with online and offline security risks.
 These need to be identified with appropriate training and solutions put into place.